The 26 Golden Rules of Running

 Unbelievably, more than 60% of recreational runners report suffering from an injury each year – it’s a sorry state of affairs.

-Big injuries don’t usually spring up out of nowhere – our bodies give us warning signs through minor aches and pains we might start to feel during or after running.
+Big injuries don’t usually spring up out of nowhere.
+Instead, our bodies give us warning signs through minor aches and pains we might start to feel during or after running.
 This is the time to address them rather than ignore them or wait to see if they get worse.

-Minor complaints and knee pains can usually be addressed with some rest, foam rolling, massaging, and strengthening.
-If it’s an injury you can identify yourself, it doesn’t take much to find a few strengthening exercises that help address the issue.
+Minor complaints and knee pain can usually be addressed with rest, foam rolling, massage, and strengthening.
+If it’s an injury you can figure out yourself, it doesn’t take much to find a few strengthening exercises that address the issue.

 If it’s a new running injury or one you’re worried about, get to a sports physio.
 The sooner a qualified person can assess your injury, the sooner you’ll be back on the road to running.